Trial period

 Driftcharge Tip

-Use the trial period to highlight your best features, and pair it with onboarding emails or SMS to drive early engagement and post-trial conversions.
+Use the trial period to highlight your strongest features, and pair it with timely onboarding emails or SMS reminders before the trial expires.
+The window between signup and the first charge is where most trial-to-paid conversions are won or lost.

 Author Image